 <dist:module ... dist:title="@string/title_dynamic_feature"> </dist:module>

-Check the box next to Enable on demand.
+In the dropdown menu under Install-time inclusion, select Do not include module at install-time.
 Android Studio injects the following in the module’s manifest to reflect your choice:

 Check the box next to Fusing if you want this module to be available to devices running Android 4.4 (API level 20) and lower and included in multi-APKs.
-This option is available only if you checked the box next to Enable on demand in the previous step.
-That means you can enable on demand behavior for this module and disable fusing to omit it from devices that don’t support downloading and installing split APKs.
+This means you can enable on demand behavior for this module and disable fusing to omit it from devices that don’t support downloading and installing split APKs.
 Android Studio injects the following in the module’s manifest to reflect your choice:

 After Android Studio finishes creating your module, inspect its contents yourself from the Project pane (select View > Tool Windows > Project from the menu bar).
 The default code, resources, and organization should be similar to those of the standard app module.